 - It is thus very important that your child receives the necessary stimulation during the right time/age, to optimise his/her total development.

 What are the qualifications of a kinderkineticist?

-- An honors degree in Human Movement Science (Kinderkinetics).
+- An honours degree in Human Movement Science (Kinderkinetics).

 - Various coaching courses in sport.